Respiratory Therapist • Digital Technologist • Composer • Lyricist • Writer • Singer • Actor

 For more information about any of these musicals, just click the relative image.

-Ernie has been involved in a lot of theater lately.
-Most recently seen as Wardell in Sordid Lives and as Lucas in a reading of J. Julian Christopher's new play The Locusts Have No King, both as part of 2017's OUTwrite Theater Festival and both directed by Rusty Tennant.
+Ernie was seen recently as Eddie Carbone in A View from the Bridge after winning a Drammy Award for Outstanding Actor in a Musical for his performance as EMCEE in Cabaret.
+Before that he was seen as Wardell in Sordid Lives and as Lucas in a reading of J. Julian Christopher's new play The Locusts Have No King, both as part of 2017's OUTwrite Theater Festival and both directed by Rusty Tennant.
 Prior to that he was Jesus in Michael Streeter's production of Jesus Christ Superstar at Post 5 Theater, Alan in a concert version of the musical Baby, directed by Adair Chappelle.

 To download the resume click HERE.